At which campus can I study this program?

 Nutrition is a dynamic science that incorporates knowledge of human biology and biochemistry to understand how the body utilizes nutrients and related substances for optimal health throughout the lifecycle.
 Students gain an understanding of how the interplay of nutrition and lifestyle relate to current public health issues as well as the development and nutrition management of chronic and acute diseases.
 Students learn the scientific rationale and practice methodology to assess the nutritional status of individuals in the clinical setting and for population analysis.
 They will use these skills to implement medical nutrition therapy or understand nutrition guidelines, standards, and policies to improve the health and well-being of the population.

-Students may select one or more Options: Behavioral Nutrition and Public Health, Nutritional Physiology and Biochemistry, and Nutrition and Dietetics.
+Students may select one option in the Nutritional Sciences Major: Behavioral Nutrition and Public Health, Nutritional Physiology and Biochemistry, and Nutrition and Dietetics.
 The Nutrition and Dietetics Option is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Behavioral Nutrition and Public Health Option

-This option integrates knowledge of social and behavioral sciences with human physiology and nutrition.
-Students learn to apply knowledge of nutrition to improve the health and well-being of individuals and populations by applying nutrition principles in different practice settings.
-Graduates of this option can seek employment in public health and policy, business including the food industry, community, and international agencies, schools, or continue to graduate study in nutrition or related fields.
+This option integrates knowledge of social and behavioral sciences with human nutrition.
+Students learn to apply knowledge of nutrition to improve the health and well-being of individuals, families, and communities by applying nutrition principles in different practice settings.
+Graduates of this option can seek employment in public health and policy, non-profit businesses domestically and globally, community nutrition and education settings, technology organizations addressing nutrition behavior, and with local, state, and governmental agencies.
+Students are also prepared to continue to graduate study in public health, nutrition, or related fields.

 Nutrition and Dietetics Option